 Your letter isn't a bill or a demand for payment.
 So it's your decision whether or not to pay voluntary contributions to make the year count towards your State benefits.
 But if you decide not to make up the gap, the year won't count towards your State benefits, even if you have paid some contributions for the year.

 You can get more information to help you decide if you'd benefit from paying voluntary contributions by following the link below.
 You'll also find tables to help you work out the effect on your State Pension of paying or not paying voluntary contributions.
-Before deciding to pay voluntary contributions you should consider the Government's proposals for simplifying the future State Pension.
-These will not affect anyone reaching State Pension age before the reforms are introduced.

 If you think the information in your letter is wrong you should either: